 What is the impact of frequency response on headphones for podcasting?

 The frequency response of headphones will have a major impact on the audio quality of your recordings as it indicates how accurately they are able to reproduce sound.
 When looking for headphones for podcasting, you should look for models that offer expansive frequency ranges (8 Hz - 25 kHz) and accurate playback so you can ensure you have the highest quality recordings possible.

-What is the best budget option for headphones for podcasting?
+What are the best budget headphones for podcasting?

 One of the best options of budget headphones for podcasting is the Sony MDR-7506, as it offers an expansive frequency response range and accurate sound reproduction at an affordable price.
 Additionally, its rugged build makes it perfect for recording in any environment.

 How do I choose the best headphones for my podcasting needs?

 The best way to choose the right headphones for your podcasting needs is to consider what type of content you create, where you record and the quality of sound that you want.
 Additionally, look into features such as frequency response range, noise isolation capabilities and comfort when making your decision.
 Lastly, make sure that your budget matches up with what’s available.
 By taking all these factors into consideration, you’ll be sure to select the perfect headset for your podcasting needs.